Menu

 The Development Challenge

-In Nigeria and Kenya, gender inequality is widespread and regressive gender attitudes and norms are key underlying factors driving this.
-Lack of representation and stereotypical portrayal of women in the media further exacerbates this.
-‘Edutainment’, with its potential to reach an audience of millions at scale, can play an important role in shifting gender attitudes and norms.
-There is growing evidence that well-targeted and locally tailored content can lead to behavioural change, and also that mass media plays a role in shifting norms.
+In Nigeria, gender inequality is widespread, and regressive gender attitudes and norms are key underlying factors driving this issue.
+The lack of representation and stereotypical portrayal of women in the media further exacerbate these challenges.
+'Edutainment', with its potential to reach an audience of millions at scale, can play a crucial role in shifting gender attitudes and norms.
+There is growing evidence that well-targeted and locally tailored content can lead to behavioral change, and also that mass media plays a significant role in shifting norms.
+GIF's own experience with Development Media International (DMI) in Burkina Faso demonstrates the impact that mass media can have in shifting behaviours.

-GIF’s own experience with Development Media International (DMI) in Burkina Faso establishes the impact that mass media can have in shifting behaviours.
-MTV SAF itself, in collaboration with the World Bank, also conducted a randomised controlled trial, which showed that its show, MTV Shuga, doubled numbers of HIV testing, reduced rates of sexually transmitted infections (STIs), and even reduced sexual violence amongst young audiences.
-However, what is less understood is how to scale such gender-transformative mass media content through promotion of sustained local production thereof.
-This question is at the heart of this deal.
+Previously, MTV SAF itself, in collaboration with the World Bank, conducted a randomised controlled trial, which showed that its show, MTV Shuga, doubled numbers of HIV testing, reduced rates of sexually transmitted infections (STIs), and even reduced sexual violence amongst young audiences.
+However, what was less understood was how to scale such gender-transformative mass media.

 lightbulb